-In 2019, PSPC invited the federal procurement community and industry to attend in-person sessions across Canada and via WebEx and to complete an online survey.
-As part of these consultations, a draft of the Vendor performance management policy was posted on Buyandsell.gc.ca.
+In 2019, PSPC invited the federal procurement community and industry to attend sessions in person and via Webex across Canada.
+As part of these consultations, participants completed an online survey, and a draft of the policy was posted on buyandsell.gc.ca.

 We heard that we need to communicate with vendors more often about performance.
-More detail is available in the Vendor performance management: what we heard—a summary of stakeholder engagement.
-We have updated the Vendor performance management policy on what we heard from the consultations and ongoing engagement efforts.
+We have updated the policy on what we heard from the consultations and ongoing engagement efforts.

 Phased testing at Public Services and Procurement Canada

-During the testing process, we will communicate regularly with vendors about the testing progress and seek their perspective and input on the tests.
-This open communication will allow us to refine the tools and procedures.
+Throughout the testing process, we will communicate regularly with vendors about the progress and seek their perspective and feedback.
+This open communication will allow us to continue refining the tools and procedures.

-We will gradually expand these tests to include more goods and services.
+We will gradually expand these tests to additional commodities.

-The elements of the Vendor performance management policy to be tested are in the pilot version of the Vendor performance management policy.
+The elements of the policy to be tested are in the:

-To share your comments or learn more about our plans, reach us at: firstname.lastname@example.org
+Contact us to share your comments or learn more about our plans.

 - Date modified: